 Man's Head is the distinctive rocky outcrop that sits overlooking Porthmeor Beach to the West (left hand side if you are facing the sea).
 It is named Man's Head due to it looking like a gnarly old man from some angles.

 You can only get to Man's Head by walking along the South West Coast Path a little way, past the Bowling Green on Beach Road.
 It is not accessible by car, but the nearest car park is at Porthmeor, so not too far away.

 Man's Head is a rock formation that is mainly good for scrambling up, fishing from and sitting on and enjoying the amazing view.
 It is the perfect spot to watch the waves and the surfers or to look for seals, dolphins and birds.
 There is a wide stretch of grass below it which is lovely for walking on or picnicing away from pesky seagulls.
 There is also an old shelter in case in rains.

-You can pick up the South West Coast Path from here and either do a circular walk back into town, or walk the 6 miles to Zennor.
+You can pick up the South West Coast Path at Man's Head and either do a circular walk back into town, or walk the 6 miles to Zennor.
 The circular walk takes you to Clodgy Point and up the hill to Burthallan (Brallan) Lane and then back down to town through Ayr.

-You can also climb down to the rocks on the West side of Porthmeor Beach.
+From Man's Head you can climb down to the rocks on the West side of Porthmeor Beach.
 It's a bit of a tricky climb and it can be slippy in places.
 This is a great place at low tide for rock pooling and also you can often see lots of birds around here.

 There are no facilities, other than places to sit, on Man's Head.
 However, there are lots of facilities including cafes and toilets on Porthmeor Beach, which is only a 5 min walk away.